thunderbird/thunderbird-android/README.md

 ## Need Help?
 Found a bug?
 Have an idea?
 Want to chat?

-If the app is not behaving like it should, or you are not sure if you've encoutered a bug:
+If the app is not behaving like it should, or you are not sure if you've encountered a bug:

 - Check out our [knowledge base and frequently asked questions](https://support.mozilla.org/products/thunderbird-android)
 - Ask a question on our [support forum](https://support.mozilla.org/en-US/questions/new/thunderbird-android)